sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

 ## Prerequisites
 - **Tutorial:** [Access SAP Mobile Services](https://developers.sap.com/tutorials/fiori-ios-hcpms-setup.html)
-- **Download the latest version of Mobile Development Kit SDK** either from the SAP community [trial download](https://developers.sap.com/trials-downloads.html?search=Mobile+Development+Kit) or [SAP Software Center](https://me.sap.com/softwarecenter) if you are a SAP Mobile Services customer
+- **Download the latest version of mobile development kit SDK** either from the SAP community [trial download](https://developers.sap.com/trials-downloads.html?search=Mobile+Development+Kit) or [SAP Software Center](https://me.sap.com/softwarecenter) if you are a SAP Mobile Services customer

 ## You will learn
   - How to define your Mobile Services app to support certificate authentication